How Much Does Tri Tip Cost in California?

 Every week the USDA Agricultural Marketing Service publishes the National Retail Report for Beef, which records the advertised prices supermarkets feature that week.
 Tri tip is a standing line item, broken out by region and quality grade.
 For the current California figures we take the Southwest-region rows (AZ, CA, NV, UT) and store-weight them by grade.
 For the long-run trend we pulled the national weighted-average price from every weekly report since 2018-12-07: 351 readings in all.

 In September 2024 USDA moved the report to its newer MARS platform and split tri tip into roast and steak lines, each regular or value grade.
 From that point our series is the store-weighted average of those conventional, fresh lines.
-It lines up cleanly with the older single-line series at the handoff — $6.82 in the last week of August 2024 against $6.63 in the first week of September — so the trend stays consistent across the format change.
+It lines up cleanly with the older single-line series at the handoff, with only a few cents between the last week of the old format and the first week of the new, so the trend stays consistent across the format change.

 Read this honestly